 © Mark Seliger

-Jean-Marc Puissant is a designer, curator and consultant.
+Jean-Marc Puissant is a stage and costume designer, curator and consultant, creating for live arts and exhibitions.

-He works internationally, collaborating with leading brands, directors, choreographers and curators.
-His work is commissioned widely by museums, opera houses, theatres in the UK, USA, Europe, Australia and Japan.
+He works internationally, collaborating with leading brands, directors, choreographers and curators, commissioned by institutions, museums, opera houses and theatres in the UK, USA, Europe, Australia and Japan.

-Creating across genres and art forms, for live arts and exhibitions, Jean-Marc’s work is not identified by an aesthetic but by an approach and a focus.
-It is rooted in understanding and celebrating the identity of distinct art forms, collaborations and craft while committing to the needs of today’s audiences.
+Working across genres, Jean-Marc’s work is not identified by an aesthetic.
+It is rooted in the cultural and practical identity of art forms, in collaboration, committing to support the craft of performers and connect with a varied, multicultural, contemporary audience.
 Story-telling, narrative or abstract, is central to his practice.

 His productions have won several Laurence Olivier Awards, South Bank Show Awards and Critics’ Circle National Dance Awards.
 A finalist of World Stage Design 2013, he was nominated as Best Scenographer at the 2016 Benois de la Danse for the diversity of his work across several international productions.